I’m going to let you in on a secret:

 The 5 Step Common Sense SEO Audit That Anyone Can Do!

-Unless you have extensive technical SEO knowledge, it’s very hard to do a true technical SEO audit.
+Unless you have extensive technical website SEO knowledge, it’s very hard to do a true technical SEO audit.

 So I created the 5x step common sense audit process and applied it to this blog to show you how it works.